Road Trips to the Similkameen

 Gold Country Loop (from Princeton – 5A)

 Connect to your Gold Country Road Trip from Hwy 5A from Princeton.
 Make sure you have your camera close by.
 Diverse landscapes range from scrub brush and hoodoos to thick forests with meadows.
-Mountains rise up as rivers rush below.
+Mountains rise as rivers rush below.
 You’re following the same path of dreamers and prospectors of days gone by.

 This is cowboy country, so there’s a good chance you’ll go horseback riding here.
 It’s also Canada’s largest Geocache area.
 Catch a fish on a sleepy stream or head down the rapids for some adrenaline-pumping fun.

 Boundary Monashee (from Cawston/Keremeos)

 Give yourself a few days to explore the bounty of the Boundary Monashee Loop.
 Take Hwy 3 from Keremeos south to Osoyoos and then west into Boundary Country.
 This is a great place to relax with family, friends, or all by yourself.
-Hike in the mountains, soak in the hot springs, pan for gold or just relax at the beach.
-There are some great trails here for hikers and bikers including the iconic Great Trail (formerly the Trans Canada Trail).
+Hike in the mountains, soak in the hot springs, pan for gold or relax at the beach.
+There are some great trails here for hikers and bikers, including the iconic Great Trail (formerly the Trans Canada Trail).

 In the fall months, enjoy the bounty of the farmers’ markets and when the snow flies, head up to the mountains for some great skiing.

 There’s winter fun when the champagne powder snow falls, and in the summer, you can enjoy an event or ride the Bullet Chair for fantastic views of the alpine wildflowers and picture perfect natural surroundings.
 Try downhill biking on the mountain and feel the rush as you hurtle down the slopes at their lift-serviced bike park.

 Interior Cascades Corridor – USA and Canada